 Trump Aims For Big Splash In Taking On Terror Fight

 Barack Obama spent much of his tenure scaling back the high-profile "war on terror" he inherited from George W. Bush.
-In a few short days, President Trump has again set the U.S. on more visible and confrontational course in dealing with the threat of terrorism.
+In a few short days, President Trump has again set the U.S. on a more visible and confrontational course in dealing with the threat of terrorism.

 Trump has temporarily frozen immigration from seven mostly Muslim countries, igniting protests outside the White House and at airports around the country.